Database

 Backup

-You can set up backups with plugin-barman-cloud, which uses barman under the hood, a popular solution for managing postgresql backups, additional configuration available at https://cloudnative-pg.io/plugin-barman-cloud/docs/usage/
+You can set up backups with plugin-barman-cloud, which uses Barman under the hood — a popular solution for managing PostgreSQL backups.
+Additional configuration options are available from the plugin usage docs.

-Firstly you need an object store, which is how you configure the Barman plugin.
-In this example we have a secret called nrec-s3 containing the credentials, and using object storage from nrec-bgo.
-The instanceSidecarConfiguration is required due to plugin-barman-cloud#393
+Firstly you need an ObjectStore, which is how you configure the Barman plugin.
+In this example we have a Secret called nrec-s3 containing the credentials, and we reference object storage from NREC’s BGO region.

 apiVersion: v1